welbornprod/cedit/README.md

 You can create a symlink to the cedit.py script yourself, or you can use the builtin 'install' command.

-To install cedit in /usr/bin (for all users) run:
+To install cedit in /usr/local/bin or /usr/bin (for all users) run:

     sudo ./cedit.py -i
     or: sudo ./cedit.py --install

+    ** cedit will search $PATH and if /usr/local/bin is found (and exists as a dir) then it is used.
+    ** otherwise, /usr/bin is used.

 To install cedit for a single user run: